-Then divide out how you’ll do those 4 goals throughout the 52 weeks in a year.
-We can probably assume Thanksgiving and Christmas weekend are busy so we’ll block those out.
+Then divide out how you’ll do those 4 goals throughout the 52 weeks in a year (which my free download already has the 52 weeks broken out for you).
+We can probably assume Thanksgiving and Christmas weekend are blocked out.
 That leaves 50 weeks to spread out the 4 goals above.
 If one of your goals is a trip somewhere, set aside a weekend or two to plan the trip, and block out the actual week of the trip.
 If a goal is to build a skill, then set aside several weekends to focus on that.
 If the goal is to start writing a book, then aside several weekends for that.

 After you’ve got a good game plan for the year, simply refer to it as often as you’d like.
 Of course unexpected events will happen so allow yourself to make adjustments!
 Take the time to grade yourself afterwards too.
 Highlight that week on the spreadsheet and color it green if you did what you said, or red if you utterly failed and did a Netflix binge.

-Bonus Step— We just did BIG planning by accomplishing 4 goals in a year.
+Bonus Step— So we did big planning by accomplishing 4 goals in a year.
 Then we dissected that year into weekly bite-sized chunks, and even down to the day.
-Now, let’s go back and think even BIGGER.
-I read a great article by Jon Westenberg called How To Invest In Yourself.
+Now, let’s go back and think bigger.
+I read a great article by Westenberg called How To Invest In Yourself.
 In it, he outlines a method to accomplish 100 things in your life by doing 4 of them a year.
 Sound familiar?
-Well, if you do both my suggestions and his, you’ll be in full control of your life and holding yourself accountable to them.
+Well, if you do both my suggestions and his, you’ll be full control of your life and holding yourself accountable too.

 Finally, the quote above also delivers perhaps the most important concept to have a happy life — acceptance.
 Can you accept where you are in life?
 Can you accept the decisions you’ve made has led to where you are?
 Can you accept your emotional reactions?
 I’ve dive deeper into this concept on future posts.
-Until then, hope this guide treats you well and you enjoy my free tool!
+Until then, hope this guide treats you well and you enjoy this free template to get you started!